Housing advice: coronavirus (COVID-19)

 - locks you out of your home.

-If your landlord tries to evict you, seek advice urgently.
-See our advice pages on harassment and illegal eviction and contact your local council, Rent Smart Wales or the police if you think you have been illegally evicted because of COVID-19.
+If your landlord tries to evict you or is harassing you or your family, get advice urgently.
+See our pages on harassment and illegal eviction and contact your local council, Rent Smart Wales or the police.

 I have had an eviction notice from my landlord - what should I do?